ferrriii/NewRouter/README.md

 ```
 See [Prefixing Routes](#prefixing-routes-grouping) for router instance as callback example.
 ### Callback return value
-Return values of callback can change routing behavior.
+Return value of callback can change routing behavior.
 An explicit `True` tells NewRouter to continue trying to match next routes.
 An implicit `False` or `Null` means next routes should be stopped.

 *Note:* Not returning anything inside a callback is same as returning `Null`.